mmonkey/fireSlider/README.md

-nextPos | The slides position after transitioning (This is a translateX position). | int snapping | This will be true if the slide is tranistion from the end of the slider. | boolean speed | The desired speed of the transition (Velocity refers to this as 'duration'). | int
+nextPos | The slides position after transitioning (This is a translateX position). | int snapping | This will be true if the slide is tranistion from the end of the slider. | boolean speed | The desired speed of the transition (Velocity refers to this as 'duration'). | int direction | The current direction of the slider | string (see options above)

 It is best to set `duration: 0` if snapping is true, this will prevent slides to "jump" from one end to the other.